yuniw18/AAGAN_TCSVT/FRUC/README.md

 ### 1. Instalation

 Please refer to [DAIN](https://github.com/baowenbo/DAIN) for details about prerequisites or installation.
+Due to capacity limit, some codes and pre-trained model are not inculded here.
+You should download additional code (e.g., MegaDepth, PWCNet) with pre-trained model from [DAIN](https://github.com/baowenbo/DAIN), and build Pytorch Extensions following their instructions to excute the code below.
+We recommend to build an environment starting from [DAIN](https://github.com/baowenbo/DAIN).

 ### 2. Datasets
 #### 1) Training datasets